How can you find out if your auto liability insurance is paid up, and what should you do if you have an outstanding balance?

 Tip for article

-How to avoid problems in the future?
+How can you prevent problems in the future?

 Summary